vecisf/SU-CompBio.github.io/research.md

 The various molecular processes of a cell are coordinated by complex gene regulatory networks.
 However, these processes are inherently noisy, and even isogenic cell populations show variance in RNA and protein expression levels.
-Increasing evidence shows that expression variance plays important roles in disease development by leading to aberrant gene regulatory network states.
-We are developing methods to characterize this expression variance, model its effect on gene regulatory networks, and characterize it in different cancer types.
+Increasing evidence shows that expression and splicing variance plays important roles in disease development by leading to aberrant gene regulatory network states.
+This variance is influenced by DNA sequence, histone modification patterns, chromatin structure, or the binding affinity of transcription and splicing factor binding sites, among other things.
+We are developing methods to characterize expression variance and its determinants, model the effect of variance on gene regulatory networks, and characterize it in different cancer types.

 <h3>RNA-sequencing based diagnostic methods in cancer</h3>